Internet-Pavilion-PH/notes/votes.md

-## Internet Pavilion votation system
+## Low Bandwidth Dreams votation system

 - no curator/ organizer all has voting power for the decissions